-In Scotland the power plugs and sockets are of type G. The standard voltage is 230 V and the standard frequency is 50 Hz.
+In Scotland the power plug sockets are of type G. The standard voltage is 230 V and the frequency is 50 Hz.

 Power plug adapter needed in Scotland?

-In Scotland the power plugs and sockets are of type G. Check out the following pictures.
-When living in the United Kingdom you don't need a power plug adapter in Scotland.
-Your power plugs fit.
+In Scotland the power plug sockets are of type G. Check out the following pictures.
+When living in Canada you need a power plug adapter for sockets type G.

 Buy a power plug (travel) adapter